USS Bache (DD-470): Service history

-Until 29 October 1944, Bache operated with the 7th Fleet taking part in the bombardment of New Britain Islands (26 December 1943) Los Negros Island, Admiralty Islands, landings (29 February 1944); bombardment of Ndrillo and Karunia Islands in the Admiralties (4–7 March), bombardment of various assault beaches and targets of opportunity on New Guinea and adjacent islands (10 April – 15 September); bombardment of Leyte Island Philippine Islands (20 October); and finally, 25 October 1944, as a unit of Task Group 77.3 she took part in the overwhelming victory of Battle of Surigao Strait.
+Until 29 October 1944, Bache operated with the 7th Fleet, taking part in the bombardment of New Britain Islands (26 December 1943), Los Negros Island, Admiralty Islands, and landings (29 February 1944); bombardment of Ndrillo and Karunia Islands in the Admiralties (4–7 March), bombardment of various assault beaches and targets of opportunity on New Guinea and adjacent islands (10 April – 15 September); bombardment of Leyte Island, the Philippines (20 October); and finally, 25 October 1944, as a unit of Task Group 77.3, she took part in the overwhelming victory of Battle of Surigao Strait.
 On 29 October, Bache departed Leyte en route to the United States for yard overhaul.

 Marshall Islands, Okinawa

 Upon completion of her overhaul, she joined the 5th Fleet at Eniwetok on 20 February 1945.
 Between 28 February and 5 March, she provided air support at Iwo Jima.
 On 1 April, Bache arrived off Okinawa for screening and picket duty.
 She suffered slight damage on 3 May, when an enemy kamikaze aircraft overshot the ship and crashed into the sea.
 That same day, she went to the aid of the stricken and rescued her crew of 74.
 Remaining on this duty, she helped destroy several enemy planes.
-On 13 May, several enemy dive bombers attacked the picket station and one completed a successful kamikaze attack on Bache.
-The wing of the plane struck near number two stack, catapulting the plane down on the main deck amidships, with its bomb exploding about 7 ft above the main deck.
+On 13 May, several enemy dive bombers attacked the picket station, and one completed a successful kamikaze attack on Bache.
+The wing of the plane struck near number-two stack, catapulting the plane down on the main deck amidships, with its bomb exploding about 7 ft above the main deck.
 Forty-one of the crew were killed (16 missing in action) and 32 were injured.
-All steam and electrical power were lost.
+All steam and electrical powers were lost.
 Fires were brought under control within 20 minutes and she was towed to Kerama Retto, Okinawa, for temporary repairs.

-Bache arrived at New York Navy Yard on 13 July 1945 for permanent repairs and then went to Charleston, S.C., for inactivation.
+Bache arrived at New York Navy Yard on 13 July 1945 for permanent repairs and then went to Charleston, South Carolina, for inactivation.
 On 4 February 1946, Bache went out of commission in reserve at Charleston.

 In 1950, Bache was converted to an escort destroyer at Boston Navy Yard (reclassified DDE-470 on 2 January 1951) and recommissioned on 1 October 1951.
-Bache was assigned to the Atlantic Fleet, and since that time made six cruises to the Caribbean Sea for operations and training exercises and three cruises in the Mediterranean Sea, where she operated as a unit of the 6th Fleet.
+Bache was assigned to the Atlantic Fleet, and then made six cruises to the Caribbean Sea for operations and training exercises and three cruises in the Mediterranean Sea, where she operated as a unit of the 6th Fleet.

 Bache reverted to DD-470 on 30 June 1962.
-At some point, Bache was equipped with a Weapon Alpha anti-submarine rocket launcher, in place of gun turret number 2, as a means of modernizing her capabilities.
-Bache was blown aground outside of the Rhodes harbor by a gale during a three-day port visit to the Island of Rhodes, Greece on 6 February 1968.
+At some point, Bache was equipped with a Weapon Alpha antisubmarine rocket launcher, in place of gun turret number 2, as a means of modernizing her capabilities.
+Bache was blown aground outside of the Rhodes Harbor by a gale during a three-day port visit to the Island of Rhodes, Greece, on 6 February 1968.
 She was declared a constructive total loss and scrapped there.
 Bache was decommissioned and stricken from the Naval Vessel Register on 1 March 1968.